intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-Yarn.md

 ## 5. Create an Estimator for PyTorch

-We could simply create an estimator for PyTorch now, the estimator will replicate the model on each node in the cluster, feed the data partition on each node to the local model replica, and synchronize model parameters using various backend technologies.
+We could simply create an estimator for PyTorch now, and the estimator will replicate the model on each node in the cluster, feed the data partition on each node to the local model replica, and synchronize model parameters using various backend technologies.

 ```python
 from bigdl.orca.learn.pytorch import Estimator